How to Neutralize Muriatic Acid: The Useful Tips

-This chemical material is indeed useful for cleaning up rust, moss, and hard-to-remove stains.
+This chemical material is useful for cleaning up rust, moss, and hard-to-remove stains.
 However, this chemical is hazardous and has corrosive effects.
 They have to get neutralized properly.

 How to Neutralize Muriatic Acid on Metal